RyuuXS/Reforestation/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.